-As head of the Private Client and head of the Court of Protection team, this is a question I am often asked by clients and colleagues.
+As Head of the Private Client and Head of the Court of Protection team, this is a question I am often asked by clients and colleagues.

 The distinction is actually quite simple:

 A Power of Attorney is made by a person with mental capacity; In preparation for a time in the future that you might need help making decisions about your finances or health and care decisions.
-You choose who you trust to do this for you and appoint them under a Power of Attorney.
+You choose who you want to do this for you and appoint them under a Power of Attorney.

 They are most commonly used to:

 - Sell a property;

 - Make decisions as to a person’s treatment and care provision and where they live.

 The person you appoint is called your Attorney and you are called the Donor.